-RAINING SETTINGS MAXIMUM TUs ALLOWED A Training under the direct supervision of a licensed architect and when the organization's practice (a) is in the charge of a person practicing as a principal and (b) encompasses the comprehensive practice of architecture, including each of the training areas required.
-No Limit ^e В Training under the direct supervision of a licensed architect when the organization's practice does not encompass the comprehensive practice of architecture, including each of the training areas required.
-465 TUs ^e С Training in a firm engaged in the practice of architecture outside the United States or Canada, under the direct supervision of a person practicing architecture who is licensed neither in a U.S. nor a Canadian jurisdiction. § D Experience directly related to architecture under the direct supervision 1 of a licensed professional engineer (practicing as a structural, CHI, mechanical or electrical engineer in the field of building construction) or a registered landscape architect.
-235 TUs in Training Categories B, C, and D 6 E Experience (other than that noted above) in activities involving the design and construction of the built environment (such as analysis of existing buildings, planning, programming, design of interior space, review of lectionidal submissions, engaging in building construction activities and the like) when under the direct supervision of a person experienced in the activity.
-117 TUs in Training Categories C and D 5 F Full-time teaching or research in a NAAB or CACB accredited professional degree program.
-245 TUs in Training Category D FF Performing professional and community service when not in settings described in A through F. 10 TUs in Training Area 16 same office in circumstances where personal contact is routine, and the su professional knowledge of the work prepared under his or her supervision.

-Note - Employee vs. Contractor: To earn training units in settings A through E, if you were not an employee of the oppartazion in which you received your training, you must autuml envisiones that you were nonthineless working under the opparation in the person overseign your work.
-The Colorade Board does not recognize work performed by "independent contractors" as defined by the U.S. Department of Labor.
+RAINING SETTINGS MAXIMUM TUS ALLOWED A Training under the direct supervision of a licensed architect and when the organization's practice (a) is in the charge of a person practicing as a principal" and (b) encompasses the comprehensive practice of architecture, including each of the training areas required. В Training under the direct supervision of a licensed architect when the organization's practice does not encompass the comprehensive practice of architecture, including each of the training areas required.
+465 TUs e С Training in a firm engaged in the practice of architecture outside the United States or Canada, under the direct supervision of a person practicing architecture who is licensed neither in a U.S. nor a Canadan jurisdiction.
+235 TUs D Experience directly related to architecture under the direct supervision of a licensed professional engineer (practicing as a structural, cNI, mechanical or electrical engineer in the field of building construction) or a registered landscape architect.
+235 TUs in Training Categories B, C, and D E Experience (other than that noted above) in activities involving the design and construction of the built environment (such as analysis of existing buildings, planning, programming, design of interior space, review of technical submissions, engaging in building construction activities and the like) when under the direct supervision of a person experience of in the activity.
+F Full-time teaching or research in a NAAB or CACB accredited professional degree program.
+245 TUs in Training Category D FF Performing professional and community service when not in settings described in A through F. 10 TUs in Training Area 16 ,01101110 NS REFERRED TO BY THE FOOTNOTES ABOVE ARE AS FOLLOWS: ame office pervision - that degree of supervision by a person overseeing the work of another, where both w in circumstances where personal contact is routine, and the supervisor has both control over and knowledge of the work prepared under his or her supervision. rganization lirect super mployee vs. Contractor: To earn training units in settings A through E, if you were not an emplo in which you received your training, you must submit evidence that you were nonetheless workin vision of the person overseeing your work.
+The Colorado Board does not recognize work perform of contractors" as defined by the U.S. Decartment of Labor. ng under the